 Karen has been instrumental not only in the success of MediaCom, but in championing diversity throughout the advertising and media industry.
 In 2012 Karen launched the first ever Government backed Apprentice Scheme for the sector, where the apprentices qualify for an NVQ in Marketing and Communications.

-Most recently Karen has been appointed as one of four external advisors to help diversify the Civil Service, and as a UKTI Business Ambassador for No 10.
+In 2015 Karen was appointed as one of four external advisors to help diversify the Civil Service, and as a DIT (Department for International Trade) Business Ambassador for No 10.
+Karen is also a Non-Exec for Creative England whose focus is to support new and emerging talent in the Creative Industry helping grow the UK Economy and a Council member of the Creative Industries Federation.
 In March 2016 Karen became the President of NABS, the advertising industry charity which focuses on health and wellbeing in the workplace and presenting the business case for Diversity.

 Leslie Evans was appointed as Permanent Secretary to the Scottish Government on July 1, 2015.
 In this role, Leslie is the principal policy adviser to the First Minister and Secretary to the Scottish Cabinet.